 Unexpected: Parenting, Prenatal Testing, and Down Syndrome offers interviews with parents of children with Down syndrome as well as scholarly research, weaving a narrative that is both deeply personal and academic.
-The book will be available for purchase through NYU Press beginning on Feb.
-23, 2021.
+The book is available for purchase through NYU Press.

 “The signature of Alison’s writing, either scholarly or informal, was its striking blend of complexity and accessibility,” says Estreich.
 “She wanted to spur conversation with as wide an audience as possible.”

 Piepmeier’s research emerged from her desire to hear the stories of individuals about reproductive decision making – individuals who she said “were taking on the hard work of changing the narratives about Down syndrome.”
 These conversations helped Piepmeier, whose tenure at the College included founding and directing the Women’s and Gender Studies Program, navigate her journey as a parent of a child with Down syndrome and expand her definition of personhood.
 In the book, she asks readers to recognize people with disabilities as fully human and to challenge existing ideologies of what is and what is not “normal.”

 “No one should have to pass a test to be human, to be part of a community, to be loved,” Piepmeier wrote in the book.
 “We all benefit from inclusion and from changing the community so that it accommodates all of us.”

 Cindi May, professor of psychology and a close friend of Piepmeier, says Unexpected provides a rare and personal window into the decisions many women face when their children are diagnosed with a disability prenatally.